khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Usage

+Use tables when:

-Use tables so that users can review, enter, or edit uniform sets of data or options.
-Tables are used for structured content, where each entry has the same attributes.
+* Users need to review, enter, or edit uniform sets of data or options.
+* Displaying structured content, where each entry has the same attributes.

 ### When to use tables